thelfer/tfel/docs/web/BetaRule.md

 \newcommand{\mts}[1]{\left.#1\right|_{t+\theta\,\Delta\,t}}
 \newcommand{\ets}[1]{\left.#1\right|_{t+\Delta\,t}}

-This tutorial explains how to implement Cailletaud's $\beta$-rule in the context of elasto-viscoplastic composites using an arbitrary local flow rule.
+This tutorial explains how to implement Cailletaud's $\beta$-rule [@cailletaud_pilvin_1994] in the context of elasto-viscoplastic composites using an arbitrary local flow function.
-The local flow rules are implemented as `Behaviour` and used in the global `Behaviour` as `BehaviourVariable`.
-In this tutorial, a local behaviour of Meric-Cailletaud type is proposed.
+In this tutorial, a local behaviour of Meric-Cailletaud type [@meric_single_1991] is proposed.

+Here, the implementation of this homogenization scheme requires the derivative of the local flow function.
+This derivative is obtained via the integration of a local `Behaviour`, which gives the local viscoplastic strain-rate as a function of the local stress.
+Hence, in `MFront` implementation, this `Behaviour` sees the local stress as a `gradient`, and the viscoplastic strain-rate as a `thermodynamic_force`, which is unusual.
+Finally, local flow rules are used in the global behaviour of the composite as `BehaviourVariable`.

+We first recall Cailletaud's $\beta$-rule and present the non-linear system derived from it.
+We then implement it in `MFront` and explain how to implement the local flow rules as `Behaviour`.

+# Theoretical background

-# Cailletaud's beta rule
+## Cailletaud's beta rule

-Cailletaud's beta rule was proposed in the context of elasto-viscoplastic composites for which strain partition is assumed:
+Cailletaud's $\beta$-rule was proposed in the context of elasto-viscoplastic composites for which strain partition is assumed:
 \begin{aligned}
   \tepsilonto=\tepsilonel+\tepsilonvp \\